 What is mindfulness and how does it work?
 Mindfulness is the anchor for your present moment.
 Very often, our brains can feel crippled or limited by an overpowering sense of stress and anxiety.
 The feeling of paralysing confusion or ‘brain fog’ is a result of overstimulation and stress.
 Mindfulness allows you to focus on the present moment, by turning your attention inward so that you can let go of negative thoughts.

-When you are not being mindful, you may find yourself reacting to fleeting emotions in a defensive or negative manner.
-Mindfulness makes you aware of this and helps you manage your emotions in a positive manner.
+When you are not being mindful, you may find yourself reacting to fleeting emotions defensively or negatively.
+Mindfulness makes you aware of this and helps you positively manage your emotions.
 By gaining control of your thoughts and your reactions, you are empowered to deal with anything that life throws at you.

 What are the health benefits of mindfulness?